Voting Process for Youth Observer to the UUA Board of Trustees

 - A minister, religious educator, or congregational president must sign the completed ballot for voting verification.

-- Submit completed 2016 Voting Ballots TO BE RECEIVED BY MONDAY, APRIL 4th at midnight (in your time zone) in one of the following ways:
+- Submit completed Voting Ballots to be received by the deadline at midnight (in your time zone) in one of the following ways:

 - Mail to: UUA Office of Youth & Young Adult Ministries, 24 Farnsworth Street, Boston, MA 02210-1409;